ec-europa/europa-component-library/src/systems/ec/specs/components/blockquote/docs/usage.md

 ## Usage

-**When there is an extended amount of text as quotation.
-In most content, use double quotation marks (" ") not single quotation marks (' ').**
+**When quotes are used for testimonials or to emphasize excerpts of text.
+It is regarded as a standalone design component with a dominant appearance in the page.**

 ### When to use it

-When there is a large amount of text in quotation.
+This is used for testimonials where organizations present quotes from someone prominant.
+In such cases quotations are usually big, bold and clearly visible.

 ### When not to use it

-When indent a block of text, not used as quotation.
+When indent a block of text.

 ### Style

-The layout of the block quote should be left aligned.
-The text for the testimonial should be limited to three or four lines to stay inside the vertical space occupied by the yellow bar.
+The layout of the block quote is left aligned alongside the yellow bar.
+The text for the quotation or testimonial should be limited to three or four lines.
+Author of the quote should appear below the text.